Ecocraft-2022/GigaBlockIncorporated/README.md

 <div id="c-where"/>

 ## **/where**
 This command displays on chat current region location.
-Location is fetched from center of the region
+Location is fetched from center of the region.

 <div id="c-details"/>

 ## **/details**
-Shows detailed pollution values of current regions on the right of the screen.
+Shows detailed pollution values of the current regions on the right of the screen.

 ![details](/photos/details.png)

 <div id="c-localpollution"/>

 ## **/localpollution**
-Sets vale of local pollution to given value.
+Sets vale of local pollution to the given value.
 <br/>
 Format of the command is `/localpollution <value>`.